HackYourFuture/HTML-CSS/Week2/MAKEME.md

 ### 1. GIT exercises

-> Before you start any of the exercises, make sure to create a folder on your desktop that will hold all of your exercise files.
-Go inside the `hyf-html-exercises` folder.
-Inside, create a `week2` folder that will hold this week's exercise files inside.

 ### Exercise 1:

 1. Create a repository on Github called favorite-cmd-commands, make sure to check the checkmark about including a README file